DevonGifford/DeVim/README.md

 #### General Tools:

-- [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher): An application launcher for Window, quickly open files, folders and apps - think poor mans spotlight/raycast.
+- [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher): An application launcher for Windows - think poor mans spotlight/raycast
 - [PowerToys](https://github.com/microsoft/PowerToys): A set of utilities for power users to improve productivity and efficiency on Windows.
 - [Obsidian](https://github.com/obsidianmd): A lightweight note taking app that plays well with vim.